ibexa/documentation-user/docs/content_management/create_edit_pages.md

 # Create and edit Pages

+You can create and modify Pages with a visual drag-and-drop editor - Page Builder.
-**Page** is a special Content Type that contains zones onto which you can drop different dynamic blocks.
+Page is divided into zones into which you can drop various dynamic blocks.
-You can edit pages to personalize the layout and contents of your website.
+By editing pages you can customize the layout and content of your website.

 Whenever you edit a Page, a [new version](content_versions.md) is created in the repository.